 Heather did a post for us and the result of this was that we gained circa 200 followers instantly, my inbox also started filling up with other influencers wanting to collaborate.

 Whilst I did not agree to any collaborations I did contact Heather and ask if she would be interested; in exchange for a place to stay whenever they travelled to see family in Scotland as well as a discount for a family when they made the journey would she posted on social media for us.
 I was so pleased that Heather was agreed as I wasn’t sure if I was pushing her no collaborations/ paid post boundaries.

 Heather has since stayed several times and we have actually become friends as a result, I am in touch with Heather most weeks and we are trying to plan lots of other different ways to take the collaboration further.
 Our following on Instagram has grown to nearly 1100 (from 230 before Heather stayed) we have also had plenty of direct bookings as a direct result of Heather’s posts.
 I have given her a weekend to offer as a competition prize, which grew both of our followings and again brought several bookings with it.
-We have done a discount code which was used 3 times (the discount was advertised over the period of about a week).
+We did a discount code which people used 3 times.
+We advertised the discount over a period of about a week.

 Working with others

-I also plucked up the courage to contact a local blogger who had just had a baby and offer her a ‘break‘ from newborn life with her partner and baby, again we have stayed in touch and whilst I would like Heather to remain, my main collaborator,, Chloe has added to our following (@TheDawsonDiaries_) and I’m sure we will work together again in the future.
+I also plucked up the courage to contact a local blogger/influencer who had just had a baby and offer her a ‘break‘ from newborn life with her partner and baby, again we have stayed in touch and whilst I would like Heather to remain, my main collaborator, Chloe has added to our following (@TheDawsonDiaries_) and I’m sure we will work together again in the future.

-I Also tried a different approach with social media when I was contacted by an Instagram account offering to ‘advertise’ us by posting one of our photos to their grid and to stories.
-I paid €15 for this, but nothing came of it, and after 24 hours he removed the post and of course stories just disappeared.
+I also tried a different approach to social media.
+An Instagram influencer contacted.
+They offered to ‘advertise’ us by posting one of our photos to their grid and to stories.
+I paid €15 for this.
+But nothing came of it.
+After 24 hours he removed the post and of course stories just disappeared.